Jovanne-Saldierna/data-analytics-portfolio/customer-churn-analysis/README.md

 # Customer Churn Analysis

-Customer retention is a critical driver of long-term business growth.
-This project explores customer churn patterns to identify factors that influence customer retention and revenue stability.
+This project explores customer retention patterns using SQL to identify churn risk, customer value, and revenue concentration across segments.

 ## Business Problem

-Acquiring new customers is often significantly more expensive than retaining existing ones.
-Businesses therefore benefit from understanding which customers are most likely to churn and what behavioral patterns predict churn risk.
+Customer retention is one of the most important drivers of long-term revenue performance.
+Acquiring new customers is often more expensive than retaining existing ones, making churn analysis critical for sustainable growth.

-This analysis investigates:
+This analysis was designed to answer several key business questions:

+- Which customers generate the most lifetime revenue?
+- How does customer tenure relate to retention and revenue contribution?
-- Which customer segments experience the highest churn rates
+- Which customer segments are most at risk of churn?

-- How customer tenure impacts churn behavior
+- How does inactive customer behavior affect revenue stability?

-- Whether purchasing patterns indicate potential churn risk

 ## Analytical Approach

-The analysis uses SQL queries to explore customer transaction data and calculate churn metrics including:
+The project uses SQL to analyze customer transaction behavior and evaluate churn-related patterns across revenue, tenure, and order activity.

+Key analyses include:

-- Customer lifetime value
+- Customer lifetime revenue and order volume

-- Customer tenure distribution
+- Customer tenure calculation

-- Retention and churn rates
+- Revenue by customer segment
+- Monthly active customer trends
+- Churn flagging using inactivity thresholds

-- Revenue contribution from retained customers
+- Revenue ranking with window functions
+- Customer tenure segmentation with CTEs

+## SQL Techniques Demonstrated

+- Aggregate analysis
+- Common Table Expressions (CTEs)
+- Window functions
+- Conditional logic with CASE statements
+- Churn flagging based on inactivity thresholds
+- Segmentation analysis
+- Join-based query structure

 ## Key Insights

-- Customers with shorter tenure exhibit significantly higher churn probability
+- Customers with shorter tenure are more likely to churn earlier in the lifecycle

-- Repeat purchase behavior strongly correlates with long-term retention

-- A small subset of high-value customers contributes a disproportionate share of revenue
+- A relatively small set of customers contributes a disproportionate share of total revenue
+- Revenue stability depends heavily on retaining repeat purchasers
+- Customer inactivity thresholds can be used to identify churn risk before full customer loss occurs

 ## Business Recommendations

-- Implement targeted retention strategies for new customers during early lifecycle stages
+- Prioritize retention efforts during the early customer lifecycle

-- Identify high-value customers for loyalty and engagement programs
+- Create targeted programs for high-value customers with strong lifetime revenue

-- Monitor purchasing frequency as an early churn indicator
+- Monitor inactivity windows as early warning signals for churn
+- Use revenue concentration analysis to identify customers with outsized business impact

-## Tools Used
+## Files

-SQL, data analysis, customer analytics
+- `churn-analysis.sql` — SQL queries for customer retention, segmentation, and churn analysis